NithyaNingegowda/brickstapi-replyhandler/README.md

 	gradle jar

    This will produce connect.replyhandler-0.1.jar in build/libs.

+   Alternatively, you can build using maven:
+        mvn package

+	To build without tests:

+	mvn -Dmaven.test.skip=true package

+	This will build a jar in the target directory.

 To install: